Family Fun In Lehigh Valley

 Lehigh Valley marks the path for athletes looking to hit the major leagues.
 Catch the Lehigh Valley IronPigs, Triple-A affiliate of the Philadelphia Phillies, in action at Coca-Cola Park (and be sure to enjoy some bacon-centric treats).
 During the winter months, head indoors to the PPL Center for a Lehigh Valley Phantoms game, AHL affiliate of the Philadelphia Flyers.
 Watch Olympic hopefuls speed around the banked track at the Valley Preferred Cycling Center, one of the top destinations in the world for track cycling.
 Get a rush at Pocono Raceway at the call for "Drivers, start your engines!" is heard for miles.

 A Day on the Farm

 A great way for kids and adults to learn about agriculture is to make it fun.
-Lehigh Valley farms like Grim's Orchard & Family Farm and farm stands are just a short drive from the main cities offering tours, festivals, and special events that teach about food production, as well as expose city slickers to life on the farm.
+Lehigh Valley farms like Grim's Orchard & Family Farm, Klein Farms Dairy & Creamery, and farm stands are just a short drive from the main cities offering tours, festivals, and special events that teach about food production, as well as expose city slickers to life on the farm.
 With organic farming coined at nearby Rodale Institute, you'll find the freshest and cleanest produce from everything like strawberries, peaches, and cherries, to apples, pumpkins, and potatoes (yes potatoes), seasonally available for "You Pick" or pick-your-own.